-Summary of Allegations against Father Roger J. Trott:
+Summary of Sexual Abuse Allegations against Fr.
+Roger Trott:

-According to the 2018 grand jury report, the families of 12 altar boys at St. John Baptist de La Salle accused Father Roger Trott of sexually abusing their sons.
+Fr.
+Roger Trott was ordained a priest in 1970, who served in multiple parishes in the Diocese of Greensburg.
+According to media reports, in 2018, he was named publicly as accused in the PA Grand Jury report.
+The report revealed the families of 12 altar boys at St. John Baptist de La Salle accused Father Roger Trott of sexually abusing their sons.
 The report does not include any details about the nature and context of the abuse, except to say that it sometimes occurred on “outings” arranged by Trott, and in the St. John rectory.
 Trott confessed to the allegations in a written statement.

 Criminal charges were later filed against Trott, including allegations that he fondled/masturbated four of the boys, and performed oral sex on the other eight.
 According to court records, Father Trott reportedly admitted to fondling, masturbating and using the boys for “selfish sexual gratification.”
 According to the grand jury report, one of the victims was not a minor, but was a 21 year old man with Down Syndrome.
 This particular victim was treated for a lower bowel injury that doctors said was directly linked to his abuse by Trott, suggesting that he was repeatedly and forcibly sodomized to the point that his bowel was damaged.
 Unfortunately, this is not an uncommon condition for some survivors of sexual abuse.